techmoondev/suno-api/README.md

 > 🔥 Check out my new project: [ReadPo - 10x Speed Up Your Reading and Writing](https://readpo.com?utm_source=github&utm_medium=suno-ai)

 ![suno-api banner](https://github.com/gcui-art/suno-api/blob/main/public/suno-banner.png)

+## API Security

+This project includes API key authentication to protect your endpoints.
+To use it, you need to set the `SUNO_API_KEY` environment variable.

+All requests to `/api/*` and `/v1/*` routes must include a `suno-api-key` header with the value of your API key.

+Example: `suno-api-key: your-secret-api-key`

+If the API key is missing or invalid, the server will respond with a `401 Unauthorized` error.

 ## Introduction